unconventionaldotdev/unbeheader/README.md

 poetry install
 ```

-Once installed, you can invoke the `unbeheader` command with:
+Once installed, you can invoke the `unbehead` command with:

 ```sh
 poetry run -- unbeheader